 The Fender Mustang Bass was the last bass that Leo

-Featuring a 30″ scale (compared to the 34″ scale of the Precision and Jazz Bass) and a staggered split pickup design, similar to that on a Precision Bass, the Mustang proved to be a fairly popular model for many years.
+Featuring a 30″ scale (compared to the 34″ scale of the Precision and Jazz Bass) and a staggered split-pickup design, similar to that on a Precision Bass, the Mustang proved to be a fairly popular model for many years.
 String-through-body construction was a standard feature, and the simple electronics offered one volume and one tone control.

-Some of the most sought after versions are the 1969-72 Mustang models that were issued with “competition stripes” on the body.
+Some of the most sought-after versions are the 1969-72 Mustang models that were issued with “competition stripes” on the body.
 Most of these basses also featured matching headstocks.
 The Mustang was made by Fender until 1981 when it was finally discontinued.
 Fender Japan offers a reissue series of the Mustang that is still available today.

-Though easier to play for most people, short scale basses like the Mustang tend to have a more rubbery tone and feel than full-scale models.
-They are also more susceptible to intonation problems (harder to keep in tune).
-I have played a few Mustang Basses, and I actually kind of like the tone and playability of these instruments.
+Though easier to play for some, short-scale basses tend to have a more rubbery tone and feel than full-scale models.
+They’re also more susceptible to intonation problems, meaning that they’re harder to keep in tune.
+I have played a few Fender Mustang PJ Basses.
+And, I actually kind of like the tone and playability of these instruments.

 Being a Fender fanatic, I can honestly say that the Mustang has that classic Fender feel that will be familiar to all Precision and Jazz Bass players.